“The Proof is in the Dough”

 As you can see, the star ingredient of the pizza dough fermentation process is yeast!

-Yeast is readily available in supermarkets, you can find fresh, instant, or active dry yeast.
+Yeast is readily available in supermarkets; fresh, instant, or active dry yeast can be found.

-Why Do We Need to Ferment the Dough to Make Pizza?
+Why Do We Need to Ferment Pizza Dough?

 There are two important reasons why you need to ferment pizza dough.

-When making pizza, you need to build a base to hold the sauce, the cheese, and all your toppings.
-Given the number of items you will add, this base needs structure to hold all that weight.
+When making pizza, you must build a base to hold the sauce, cheese, and toppings.ย Given the number of items you will add, this base needs structure to hold all that weight.

-Think of it as the foundation of your house; it has rebar and concrete or wood to hold all the weight of the house.
-In pizza, that base is what we called the “crust”.
+Think of it as the foundation of your house; it has rebar and concrete or wood to hold all the weight of the house.ย In pizza, that base is what we call the โcrust.โย

-You need that base to taste good or even better than the toppings you will be adding.
-So, we need to build flavor in order to accomplish this task.
-Fermentation will help us reach these two goals.
+You need that base to taste good or even better than the toppings you will be adding.ย So, we need to build flavor to accomplish this task.ย Fermentation will help us reach these two goals.

 Tips for Pizza Dough Fermentation